 The informative interview: a good start in an extradition or European arrest warrant defense

 Fundamental to the fiduciary relationship is the (first) personal contact with the lawyer: during the first interview (which may be chargeable, as should be made clear) the client can assess competence and trustfulness.
 The first interview is obviously covered by the attorney-client privilege as well, and therefore the relevant facts should be disclosed.

-The lawyer will usually give some information, based on the facts disclosed by the client.
+The lawyer will give some general information, based on the facts disclosed by the client.
 Aspects relating to legal costs and risks associated with court proceedings have to be discussed.

 Legal fees should not be the sole element in choosing a lawyer: on the contrary, an estimate that is much lower than that of other lawyers may be an indication of a lack of seriousness (absence of services, lack of updating literature, absence of software that is now indispensable for practising the profession, ..).
 If there are no particular reasons for urgency, it may be a good practice to contact several lawyers.

-It is evident that the promise of certain victory or - worse - the boasting of acquaintances with judges, opposing lawyers ... are indicators of very low professionalism (in addition to being illegal).
+Needless to say that the promise of victory or - worse - the boasting of acquaintances with judges, opposing lawyers ... are indicators of very low professionalism (in addition to being illegal).

 Be very careful in signing blank sheets of paper or multiple unaddressed mandates: the signature is, however, a very important act.
 If one or more blank signatures are unavoidable, at least a written receipt with purpose of the signature should be issued by the lawyer.